Eyelid Surgery (Blepharoplasty)

+Eyelid surgery is an advanced procedure designed to enhance the appearance of the skin in the upper and/or lower eyelid areas.
 Very commonly, individuals seeking advice from a plastic surgeon about their aging appearances first focus their attention on their eyelids.
 Their concern is drawn to their droopy upper eyelids and baggy lower lids.
 Although corrective surgery for these problems will be discussed during their consultations, it is also important to address the adjacent facial zones because they directly affect the eyelid appearance.
 The eyes are like islands surrounded by the rest of the face.
 Their appearance is strongly influenced by what is going on around them.
 When the forehead sags, it spills more skin into the upper lid zone making them look considerably worse than they really are.
 On the opposite side of the eyes, gravity draws the cheeks down, leaving a depression in the lower lid zone.
 These anatomical relationships must be thoroughly considered first prior to focusing the consultation on the upper and lower lids.

 What are the benefits of eyelid surgery?